mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string

-Unique 24-hexadecimal character string that identifies the team.
+Human-readable label that identifies the team.

 ---